 The organizers of WordCamp Europe 2018 are still looking for organizers for the tasks Communications, Community, Design, Local, Public Relations, Photography, Speakers, Sponsors and Volunteers.

-The second WPCampus event will take place in Buffalo, USA, on July 14-15.
-The vision of the annual conference is "to advance higher education by providing a support structure and wealth of knowledge for anyone who uses, or is interested in using, WordPress in the world of higher education."
-The sessions you can watch for free in the livestream.
+On July 14-15, the second WPCampus event will take place in Buffalo, USA.
+The vision of the annual conference is "to advance higher education by providing a support structure and wealth of knowledge for anyone who uses, or is interested in using, WordPress in the world of higher education".
+You can watch the sessions for free in the livestream.
 Due to the time difference, the first session will start at 15:30 instead of 9:30.